Non-stop flights to Seoul (ICN)

 Flights from China to Seoul

-From Beijing, there are 5 airlines that have direct services to Seoul, which are Air China (Star Alliance), Air France (SkyTeam), Asiana Airlines (Star Alliance), KLM (SkyTeam) and Korean Air (SkyTeam).
+From Beijing, direct flights are offered by Air China (Star Alliance), Asiana Airlines (Star Alliance) and Korean Air (SkyTeam).

-From Changchun and Jilin City, you can fly non-stop with Asiana Airlines (Star Alliance) or China Southern (SkyTeam).
+From Changchun and Jilin City, you can fly non-stop with Asiana Airlines (Star Alliance) or China Southern.

-From Changsha, there are 4 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), China Eastern (SkyTeam), China Southern (SkyTeam) and Korean Air (SkyTeam).
+From Changsha, direct flights are offered by Asiana Airlines (Star Alliance), China Southern and Korean Air (SkyTeam).

-From Chengdu, direct flights are offered by Air China (Star Alliance), Asiana Airlines (Star Alliance) and KLM (SkyTeam).
+From Chengdu, direct flights are offered by Air China (Star Alliance), Asiana Airlines (Star Alliance) and Sichuan Airlines.

 From Chongqing, you can fly non-stop with Air China (Star Alliance) or Asiana Airlines (Star Alliance).

-From Hangzhou, there are 4 airlines that have direct services to Seoul, which are Air China (Star Alliance), Asiana Airlines (Star Alliance), KLM (SkyTeam) and Korean Air (SkyTeam).
+From Hangzhou, there are 4 airlines that have direct services to Seoul, which are Air China (Star Alliance), Asiana Airlines (Star Alliance), China Eastern (SkyTeam) and Korean Air (SkyTeam).

-From Harbin, direct flights are offered by Asiana Airlines (Star Alliance), China Southern (SkyTeam) and Jeju Air.
+From Harbin, direct flights are offered by Asiana Airlines (Star Alliance), China Southern and Jeju Air.

-From Jinan, you can fly non-stop with Korean Air (SkyTeam) or Tway Air.
+From Jinan, you can fly non-stop with Shandong Airlines or Tway Air.
+This is a seasonal route that starts in May and ends in October.

-From Mudanjiang, you can fly non-stop with China Southern (SkyTeam) or Korean Air (SkyTeam).
+From Kunming, you can fly non-stop with China Eastern (SkyTeam) or Korean Air (SkyTeam).
+This is a seasonal route that starts in May and ends in November.

 From Nanjing, direct flights are offered by Asiana Airlines (Star Alliance), China Eastern (SkyTeam) and Korean Air (SkyTeam).

-From Qingdao, airlines that operate direct flights are Air Seoul, Asiana Airlines (Star Alliance), China Eastern (SkyTeam), Korean Air (SkyTeam), Qingdao Airlines, Shandong Airlines and Tway Air.
+From Qingdao, airlines that operate direct flights are Asiana Airlines (Star Alliance), China Eastern (SkyTeam), Jeju Air, Korean Air (SkyTeam), Qingdao Airlines and Shandong Airlines.

-From Shanghai, airlines that operate direct flights are Air Canada (Star Alliance), Air France (SkyTeam), American Airlines (Oneworld), Asiana Airlines (Star Alliance), China Eastern (SkyTeam), China Southern (SkyTeam), Delta (SkyTeam), KLM (SkyTeam), Korean Air (SkyTeam), Shanghai Airlines, Spring Airlines and United Airlines (Star Alliance).
+From Shanghai, airlines that operate direct flights are Asiana Airlines (Star Alliance), China Eastern (SkyTeam), China Southern, Eastar Jet, Korean Air (SkyTeam), Shanghai Airlines (SkyTeam) and Spring Airlines.

-From Shijiazhuang, you can fly non-stop to Seoul with Spring Airlines.
-This is a seasonal route that starts in January and ends in March.
+From Shijiazhuang, you can fly non-stop with Jeju Air or Spring Airlines.
+This is a seasonal route that starts in May and ends in October.

-From Tianjin, there are 4 airlines that have direct services to Seoul, which are Air China (Star Alliance), Air France (SkyTeam), Asiana Airlines (Star Alliance) and Korean Air (SkyTeam).
+From Tianjin, there are 4 airlines that have direct services to Seoul, which are Air China (Star Alliance), Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and Tianjin Airlines.

 From Xi'an, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).